 This document summarizes key components of the CoC Program.
-More information is available from the NOFO, available at FY21 CoC NOFO and from the CoC Program regulations, www.hudexchange.info/resources/documents/CoCProgramInterimRule FormattedVersion.pdf.
+More information is available from the NOFO, available at Continuum of Care Competition and Noncompetitive YHDP NOFO and from the CoC Program regulations, www.hudexchange.info/resources/documents/CoCProgramInterimRule\FormattedVersion.pdf.
 If there are any conflicts between guidance in this document and HUD guidance, the HUD guidance takes priority and is what should be relied upon.